scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 ***************************

 We used fluorescent microscopy images of mouse embryonic mammary glands stabilized in an ex vivo culture previously collected in the laboratory of Dr. S. Fre at Institut Curie.
-All images were acquired with an inverted CLSM (e.g. Zeiss LSM780/880) equipped with long-working distance objectives to acquire high-resolution 3D image stacks.
+All images were acquired with a confocal microscope (e.g. Zeiss LSM780/880) equipped with long-working distance objectives to acquire high-resolution 3D image stacks.
+We acquired images of pixel size (22,512,512) with calibration of (3, 0.52, 0.52) micrometer at an interval of 45 minutes.
 The quality at which these images are acquired is determined by the spatial resolution of the used optical device, desired temporal resolution, duration of the experiment and depth of the acquired Z stacks.
 Microscopy always has trade offs between these aspects such as reduction of exposure time to gain imaging speed leads to a lower signal-to-noise ratio.
 Some of these trade offs can be overcome by computational procedures that can be used to improve the quality of images which makes the down-stream analysis easier.
 One such procedure is image restoration where a network can be trained to map the images acquired at low signal-to-noise ratio to as if they were acquired at high signal-to-noise ratio.
 The network is trained to learn this mapping function.
 Training of restoration networks can be done in supervised way by acquiring low and high signal-to-noise ratio image pairs :cite:`Weigert2017` or in an unsupervised way where training image pairs are not required :cite:`krull2019`.
 It was shown that using unsupervised denoising produces better results than using classical deconvolutional algorithms such as Lucy-Richardson denoising :cite:`Richardson72`, :cite:`Lucy74`.
 Given our microscope settings, we used the unsupervised learning noise to void package to restore the volumetric images :cite:`krull2019`.

 Segmentation